habibmuzakkipiliang/habibmuzakkipiliang/README.md

 ✅ Basic JavaScript (Front End)

-✅ Basic Python (Back End, AI, and Machine Learning)
+✅ Basic Python (Basic Programming, Back End, AI, and Machine Learning)

 * * *

-→ **Basic logic only and not required to be learned:**
+→ **Only the basics of programming and logic and are not mandatory to learn ::**

 ✅ Basic C++ (Specifically for the 2025 Informatics OSN-K and basic coding logic.